How We Are Responding to COVID-19

 - November 18, 2020 – Mayor says we have reached 3% testing positivity 7 day average threshold.
 He is closing public school buildings.

-We are not ready for in-house visitation.
-However, if families want to view their loved ones through the window of the main dining room please call social services to schedule an appointment.
+- We are not ready for in-house visitation.
+If families want to view their loved ones through the window of the main dining room please call social services to schedule an appointment.
 Thank you for your patience & understanding.

 - As of July 15, 2020, NYSDOH has issued new guidelines and criteria for Nursing Homes to begin the process of limited visitation – preferably in outdoor areas.
 One is the 28 day ‘all negative rule’.